wifasoi/SpinalDoc-RTD/source/SpinalHDL/Libraries/Bus/wishbone/wishbone.rst

 WishboneArbiter
 ^^^^^^^^^^^^^^^
-This device is usefull when you need to connect multiple master to a slave.
+This device is useful when you need to connect multiple master to a slave.
 If two or more masters try to access the slave, The WishboneArbiter will wait the end of the translation, and hand over the bus next master (only prioritized round-robin is supported).